 What was a rent to own payment holiday?

-In addition to not having to make repayments, the following will have happened during the payment holiday:
+The following will have happened during the payment holiday:

 - lenders haven’t been allowed to repossess goods